The procedure · twelve steps · driver-side

 The steps aren't a checklist — they're a dependency chain.
 That's why the Build mode asks you to place them in order, and the Spot mode asks you to find the break in the chain.

-Why loosen lug nuts before jacking up the car?
+Why loosen the lugs before jacking

 Because lug nuts need friction to come loose.